pearcej/complex/_sources/CellularAutomatons/Wolfram'sExperiment.rst

 .. _6.2:

 In the early 1980s Stephen Wolfram published a series of papers presenting a systematic study of 1-D CAs.
 He identified four categories of behavior, each more interesting than the last.
-You can read one of these papers, “*Statistical mechanics of cellular automata*," at http://thinkcomplex.com/ca.

 In Wolfram’s experiments, the cells are arranged in a lattice which you might remember from :ref:`Section 4.3<4.3>` where each cell is connected to two neighbors.
 The lattice can be finite, infinite, or arranged in a ring.